polterguy/system42/README.md

 The "components" folder works similarly, except it doesn't install an "app", but rather a "component", which might be either a visual widget, or a supporting Active Event, or anything in between.

+## Installation

+Make sure you put the system42 folder inside of your _"/phosphorusfive/core/p5.webapp/"_ folder, and make sure the System42 folder is called exactly _"/system42/"_.
+Remove any additional parts of its name, such as versioning number, etc.

 ## Structure

 The _"application-startup.hl"_ file is evaluated when your application pool starts.
 This file creates a